What is music production?

 Whether you want to create music for moving image, become a studio engineer, the next best DJ or a mixing god, our range of courses give you the freedom to explore these areas of interest within music technology and electronic music production.
 With a variety of specialist modules, each course covers the core practical skills needed to succeed as a music producer and bring your ideas to life.

-Teaching takes place in a variety of formats including lectures, workshops, demonstrations, peer reviews and one-to-one tutorial support.
+Studying music production takes place in a variety of formats including lectures, workshops, demonstrations, peer reviews and one-to-one tutorial support.
 Our aim throughout is to encourage your creative exploration and hone your technical skills, all so you’ll leave us as a confident, independent professional.

 You'll cover topics and core modules such as